 I could totally blame being pregnant for that but I won’t – it’s 99% me just being lazy and 1% pregnancy tiredness ha!

 I’m struggling to get back into the groove of meal planning but really need to pull my finger out.
-Since I stopped we have been spending more on food shopping and definitely not eating as well as a family nutrition wise so I’m keen to get back on it.
+Since I stopped we have been spending more on food shopping, wasting more and definitely not eating as well as a family nutrition wise so I’m keen to get back on it.

 I thought I’d ease myself in slowly by first going back to the basics.